teccles-halite/halite3-bot/README.md

 They then move towards their targets.
 They prefer to move along the longer axis of the path, to keep as many possible paths open as they can.

 ### Dropoff plan
+We plan the next dropoff location, for use in mining scores.
+This often has the effect of ships appearing to "swarm" towards a dropoff when it gets planned.

 #### Using a dropoff plan
+When calculating their mining scores, ships treat the planned dropoff as real.
+When returning to bank their halite, they treat it as real if they expect there to be enough halite in the bank to build it when they arrive.
+They then build it on arrival.

 #### Where and when

 ### Returning to base